-This week’s Sunday Stills challenge theme is ‘Favorite Vacation Spot.’
+This week’s Sunday Stills challenge theme is ‘Signs of Autumn.’
 See more responses here.

-This week’s Sunday Stills challenge theme is ‘Your Favorite Landscape.’
+This week’s Sunday Stills challenge theme is ‘Going Back….’
 See more responses here.

 I was thinking about posting photos going back to my first visit to Hawaii, but in looking at them, I realized that I’d never posted photos from my tour of the Subaru Telescope, which I took a few months after moving here.
 At the time, the Subaru Telescope was the only one on the summit of Mauna Kea that offered tours to the general public, though the tours have been shut down by the current Covid situation.